Gasteria armstrongii: Distribution

 This species occurs in only a few spots in the Eastern Cape Province, South Africa.
-Here is occurs along the Gamtoos river, in a vegetation type named "Humansdorp Shale Renosterveld".
+It occurs along the Gamtoos river, in a vegetation type named "Humansdorp Shale Renosterveld".
 At the edge of its habitat it gradually transforms into Gasteria nitida, making the two species part of a continuum.

 The habitat of G. armstrongii is a flat to hilly terrain rich in pebbles, among which G. armstrongii is difficult to detect.
 The plants grow in full sun or are partially covered by small shrubs.

 The rainfall in its habitat occurs all year round, but marginally more in summer.

-This is the most threatened of all the Gasteria species, as its habitat is rapidly being developed.
+This is the most threatened of all the Gasteria species, as its habitat is rapidly being use for human developments.